 UPDATE: This provision is new for the standard conditions of sale 5th edition.
 This provision applies where a seller is or should be a member of a management company.
 This often happens with leasehold property where a tenant owned management company owns the freehold of a building but can happen on a freehold estate where there are private communal areas, for example landscaped areas or a park.
 It provides that the seller, whether or not he is actually a member of the management company, must produce at his own expense to the buyer the documents necessary for the buyer to become a member i.e. his membership certificate and presumably, any fee for registering the same.

-Interestingly, this clause does not explicitly oblige the seller to take any action where the company in question is limited by shares (where the obligation would be for the new owner to become a shareholder rather than a member).
-Management companies limited by shares are far more common and on the face of it this seems to be an oversight by the draughtsmen.
-Traditionally the obligation in respect of any fees for registering share/membership certificates was accepted by the buyer and it will be interesting to see if this clause has effect on this.
-I expect to see seller's solicitors amending their special conditions so as to exclude this provision.
+This clause does not explicitly oblige the seller to take any action where the company in question is limited by shares (where the obligation would be for the new owner to become a shareholder rather than a member).
+Traditionally the obligation in respect of any fees for registering share/membership certificates would be accepted by the buyer and that is generally still the case in practice.

 5 Pending Completion